PaulBarnesUK/comprensi-chrome-extension/.notes/meeting_notes.md

 - Create logic for determining when to show comparisons
 - Test user experience with different timing scenarios
 - Develop backend integration for sending comparison results

+## March 6, 2024 - Video Difficulty Display Implementation Plan

+### Implementation Approach
+We've decided to break down the Video Difficulty Display feature into smaller, manageable chunks to ensure clarity and maintainability:

+1. **Basic Difficulty Indicator Component**
+   - Create a new directory structure for the feature
+   - Design and implement the basic indicator UI component
+   - Test with static injection

+2. **Video ID Extraction**
+   - Implement functions to extract video IDs from thumbnails
+   - Create utilities to identify thumbnail elements
+   - Test extraction with console logging

+3. **API Client for Difficulty Ratings**
+   - Create a mocked API client initially
+   - Implement batch fetching functionality
+   - Define TypeScript interfaces for API responses

+4. **Thumbnail Modification**
+   - Create functions to inject indicators into thumbnails
+   - Implement styling based on difficulty levels
+   - Test with static/mocked data

+5. **Dynamic Content Handling**
+   - Implement mutation observers for new thumbnails
+   - Add scroll event handling for lazy-loaded content
+   - Optimize for performance

+6. **Integration and Refinement**
+   - Connect all components
+   - Add error handling and fallbacks
+   - Optimize performance
+   - Integrate with user settings

+### Key Decisions
+- Start with a mocked API client to focus on UI implementation
+- Implement one chunk at a time with testing between each step
+- Follow a modular approach with clear separation of concerns
+- Ensure each component is well-documented

+### Next Steps
+- Begin implementation of the basic difficulty indicator component
+- Create the directory structure for the feature
+- Design the indicator UI based on the provided designs